OctopusDeploy/docs/docs/administration/security/exposing-octopus/expose-the-octopus-web-portal-over-https.md

 position: 6
 ---

-The Octopus web portal is the main interface that your team will use to interact with the Octopus Deploy server.
+The Octopus web portal is the main interface that your team will use to interact with the Octopus Deploy Server.
 During installation, you'll choose a port number for the server to listen on, and it uses HTTP by default.
 However, Octopus can also be configured to run on HTTPS.
 You can force all traffic to use HTTPS and even enable HSTS if desired.
 Octopus supports different types of SSL certificates, with built-in support for [Let's Encrypt](/docs/administration/security/exposing-octopus/lets-encrypt-integration.md) to make HTTPS as simple as possible.

 !toc